ishiikurisu/Lab/src/EDF/EDF/README.md

 Go support for EDF+
 ===================

-This branch aims to create a Go version for the edfp2csv application, originally written in C++.
+This module provides a Go implementation of the edf2csv application we use here in the lab.
+The `csv.bat` script will compile it.

 Usage: